Mabuchi geometry of big cohomology classes with prescribed singularities: Introduction

 \subsubsection{Non-pluripolar products}

 The first part of this paper is devoted to develop the theory of non-pluripolar products on a singular space.

-Let $X$ be a unibranch (see \cref{def:uni}) complex analytic space of pure dimension $n$.
-Let $X^{\Red}$ be the reduced space underlying $X$.
+Let $X$ be a unibranch (see \cref{def:uni}) complex analytic space of pure dimension $n$ and $X^{\Red}$ be the reduced space underlying $X$.
 Recall that there is a well-defined notion of psh functions on $X$ (\cite{FN80}).
 Let $\pi:Y\rightarrow X^{\Red}$ be a proper resolution of singularities.
 As in the algebraic setting, the unibranchness assumption ensures that the fibres of $\pi$ are connected, a result classically known as \emph{Zariski's main theorem}, see \cref{thm:Zmt}.
 In particular, we prove that $\pi^*$ gives a bijection between the spaces $\PSH(X)=\PSH(X^{\Red})$ and $\PSH(Y)$.
-Therefore a large part the study of $\PSH(X)$ can be essentially reduced to the known results in the smooth setting.
+Therefore, a large part the study of $\PSH(X)$ can be essentially reduced to the known results in the smooth setting.

 We prove in \cref{thm:Lelongconj} the following generalization of Lelong's conjecture: \begin{theorem} Assume that $X$ is an open subspace of a compact unibranch Kähler space.
 Let $E\subseteq X$ be a subset.
-Then $E$ is negligible if{f} $E$ is pluripolar. \end{theorem} This result is in fact equivalent to the so-called continuity of envelope property.
+Then $E$ is negligible if and only if $E$ is pluripolar. \end{theorem} This result is in fact equivalent to the so-called continuity of envelope property.
 To the best of the author's knowledge this is the first written proof in the singular setting, although this theorem has been applied implicitly in the literature for a long time.
-We also establish various comparison principles in the singular setting, which is essential for our later treatment.
+As a consequence, we show that the Bedford--Taylor products are local with respect to the pluri-fine topology in \cref{thm:pluloc}, which allows one to introduce the non-pluripolar products.